Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 which coincides in the first seven digits with the data reported by Nahla (2010, p.
 8).
 ## 7. AnalyticNPKE-Ramp.py

-Even when the analytical solution was developed assuming a constant reactivity, it also can be used when the reactivity is a linear function of time, i.e., $\rho(t)=\gamma t$.
+Even when the analytical solution was developed assuming a constant reactivity, it also can be used when the reactivity is a linear function of time, i.e., $\rho(t)=\gamma t$, where $\gamma$ is a constant.
 For such scenarios it is necessary to discretize the time in small intervals,assuming a constant value of the reactivity in each of them, given by:

 $$\bar{\rho}=\frac{\ \rho\left(t_n\right)+\rho(t_{n-1})}{2} \tag{24}$$